vipulranjansahu/traffic_processing_sdk/README.md

 #### Installing librdkafka using vcpkg

 1. Install vcpkg (This is used because CMake build for librdkafka is unsupported):
-   Form inside the traffic_processing_sdk directory run:
+   From inside the traffic_processing_sdk directory run:
     ```bash
     $ git clone https://github.com/Microsoft/vcpkg.git
     $ cd vcpkg